 Your safety is of paramount importance to us.
 Your yacht comes fully equipped with all safety equipment, including a life jacket and harness for each crew member.
 Your skipper will discuss all aspects of safety during the safety briefing.
 The skipper is always RYA qualified and commercially endorsed.
-GFS reserves the right to change the yacht you race on if we believe you may risk your own safety (this mainly applies to spinnaker racing).
+GFS reserves the right to change the yacht you are on if we believe you may risk your own safety.

 The designated skipper will give all crew a comprehensive safety brief on first arriving on the yacht.
 We ask that everyone listens very carefully to all the information given and that if you are unsure please do not hesitate to ask questions.
 Girls for Sail is dedicated to the safety of all our members.

 All yachts will be coded for charter and therefore will be well maintained, carry sufficient lifejackets for the number of crew on board, life raft and other safety equipment.
-We ask you to take special care of the lifejacket assigned to you and replace it in its bag at the end of every evening.
+We ask you to take special care of the lifejacket assigned to you.

 Please advise your skipper of any medical conditions or dietary requirements that may need attention whilst you are at sea.
 This information will be kept private and confidential.
 If you are taking any medication please advise also and ensure you have enough to cover the duration of the trip.
 We may take medical advice if we believe the stated medical condition may prevent participation in any of our events.